 Most of the pain in the body comes from muscle and fascia that has been injured.
 Most doctors and medical people on the other hand have been taught to think of pain as coming from pinched nerves, spinal problems, and diseased parts that can be taken out with surgery.
 This is partly why so many types of pain treatments do not help or do not last.
 The real injury has not been found, and none of the treatments really seem to touch or affect the pain.
 The most helpful treatment may be massage therapy.
 If this is the case, it will help you confirm the pain to be coming from injured muscle and fascia.

-What Causes Pudendal Neuralgia?
+What Causes Pudendal Neuralgia (Pelvic Pain)?

 Pudendal neuralgia — long term pelvic pain — is caused by damage or irritation of the pudendal nerve, a primary nerve in the pelvis that provides sensation to the buttocks and genitals.
 It can often be experienced as groin or rectal pain.
 You may have pudendal neuralgia if you experience burning, crushing, shooting or prickling sensations in the area between your butt and genitals.
 This can be a sudden pain, or it may develop gradually.
+There is NO specific symptom that indicates the pain comes from the pudendal nerve.
+AND, this pain that is generally attributed to the pudendal nerve is RARELY actually from the nerve!
+Almost all the time the pain is coming from old injuries to the fascia of your inner thighs, buttocks, and pelvis.
+How can you tell?
+If the muscles in your inner thighs, buttocks, or pelvis are tender, the pain is not coming from your pudendal nerve, and DO NOT undergo a surgery to cut the nerve.
+Figure out how to make the tender areas not tender…and get the right help.
+This is difficult, because pain is not what we were taught.
+It does not usually come from spine, disc, or nerve, but from injuries to our fascia that holds our bodies together.

 Natural Treatment for Vulvodynia Pain

-Vulvodynia is chronic vulva pain.
-There is no known cause and it has only recently been officially recognized by doctors.
+With respect to standard conventional medicine there there is no known cause and it has only recently been officially recognized by doctors.
 Unfortunately, many doctors miss even diagnosing this ailment.
 It’s a condition that affects the vulva — either as a generalized pain in different areas of the vulva at different times or as localized pain in one specific area of the vulva.
 The condition can affect a woman’s ability to enjoy sex and exercise.

 We can naturally treat vulvodynia through a number of minimally-invasive and natural remedies, including physical therapy, stem cell injections, and Tempsure Vitalia, a process that uses radiofrequency to heat the vulva area to encourage the body’s natural production of collagen, which strengthens the skin.